lammps/lammps/doc/src/fix_polarize_functional.rst

    fix ID group-ID polarize nevery tolerance ...

 * ID, group-ID are documented in :doc:`fix <fix>` command
-* polarize/bem/icc, polarize/bem/gmres, or polarize/functional  = style name of this fix command
+* polarize/functional  = style name of this fix command
 * Nevery = this fixed is invoked every this many timesteps
 * tolerance = the tolerance for the iterative solver to stop